 - MS Visio, Project, or any Microsoft software not explicitly listed above.

 How do I get it?

-> The three-year agreement allows for the above software and upgrades to be applied to any RIT-owned computer covered by the program.
+The three-year agreement allows for the above software and upgrades to be applied to any RIT-owned computer covered by the program.
 This means that any RIT-owned computer (including desktops, laptops and lab machines) may be upgraded to the latest Microsoft operating system or Office release without the purchase of a separate license or upgrade license.
-As always, to arrange for a software upgrade, please contact your system administrator or the ITS Service Desk at 5-4357, or send an email to firstname.lastname@example.org.
+As always, to arrange for a software upgrade, please contact your system administrator or the RIT Service Center at 5-5000 or help.rit.edu

-> The agreement also allows for easier home use for RIT employees for the products covered in the agreement.
+The agreement also allows for easier home use for RIT employees for the products covered in the agreement.
 Home use CDs are available for a nominal fee to Faculty and Staff at the Digital Den.
 Purchase of these CDs provide Faculty and Staff the ability to keep their home machines up to date with the latest Microsoft software through the Microsoft Campus Licensing Agreement.
 For version and availability information, please contact the Digital Den at (585) 475-2211.